Facts about Winston Churchill

 Winston Churchill Biography

-Soldier, writer, politician and finally prime minister, Winston Churchill was one of Britain’s greatest 20th-century heroes.
+Soldier, writer, politician and finally prime minister, Winston Churchill was one of 20th-century Britain’s greatest figures.
 He is particularly remembered for his indomitable spirit while leading Great Britain to victory in World War II.

 Winston Churchill fought with the British Army in India and Sudan in the late 1800s, and as a journalist was captured in South Africa (where his dispatches from the Boer War first brought him to public prominence).
 His escape from the Boers and across the border to freedom made his name, and he was welcomed home as a young hero.